-A&E Real Crime asked Live PD analyst Sgt.
+A&E True Crime asked Live PD analyst Sgt.
 Sean “Sticks” Larkin to tell us about the most memorable arrests he’s made throughout his career in law enforcement.

 From suspects hiding behind fake walls to chasing naked peeping Toms, here’s his list, in no particular order.